Our Mission And Statement Of Purpose

 The Jerusalem council saw the movement of the Father’s hand in all of these Gentiles wanting to join themselves to Israel and realized the need for them to have time to learn and grow in spiritual instruction.
 Therefore, they set a minimum standard of rules that would allow the gentiles to study and worship among the Jews without causing outrage or gross offense to them due to their lack of knowledge and experience in the faith.
 The stated goal and understanding was that each week at Shabbat, the Gentiles would be in the synagogues being taught from the foundational scriptures of our faith, the first five books of the Bible (known as the Torah in Hebrew and Pentateuch in Greek).

 With this excellent example, the function and framework of our group is based upon the wisdom of Acts 15 along with the instruction of Joshua 1:8, with both verses held in the context of the entirety of YHWH’s Word.

-F. Unjust Expectations: I operate on the understanding that it is not justified to expect anyone to follow the Word of YHWH without having read it.
-Further, neither myself nor the members of the group possess the ability to judge anyone’s heart, progress, or depth of understanding after they have read it.
+F. Unjust Expectations: We operate on the understanding that it is not justified to expect anyone to follow the Word of YHWH without having read it.
+Further, neither the Seeking Scripture team nor the members of the group possess the ability to judge anyone’s heart, progress, or depth of understanding after they have read it.